chunghaw/mind_mate/DEMO_SCRIPT_ML_FEATURES.md

 ## 📊 Success Metrics for Demo

 **Audience should understand:**
-✅ This uses real ML, not hardcoded values
+✅ This processes real user data, not hardcoded responses ✅ AWS Comprehend analyzes actual chat messages live
-✅ 47+ features are extracted and analyzed
-✅ AI provides personalized, proactive insights
-✅ System detects patterns humans would miss
-✅ Professional-grade AI services power the analysis
+✅ 49+ features extracted from genuine mood logs and conversations ✅ Crisis detection finds real concerning language in messages ✅ Risk scores calculated from actual behavioral patterns

 **Audience should be impressed by:**
 ✅ Real-time ML feature extraction